litespeedtech/ls-hpack/README.md

 Description
 -----------

-LS-HPACK implements provides functionality to encode and decode HTTP headers using HPACK compression mechanism specified in RFC 7541.
+LS-HPACK provides functionality to encode and decode HTTP headers using HPACK compression mechanism specified in RFC 7541.

 Documentation
 -------------